CONSTITUTION AND BYLAWS

 Section 2.
-Other Officers: The Board of
+Other

-- State Coordinator: A State Coordinator oversees
+State Director: A State Director oversees the

 subject to the direction and control of the Board of Directors.

-- Area Coordinator: An Area Coordinator oversees
+Area Director: An Area Director oversees the

-the personnel, units, and activities in an assigned portion of a U.S. State.
+personnel, units, and activities in an assigned portion of a U.S. State.
+The

 Team Leader: A Team Leader oversees the

 personnel and activities of individuals assigned to a specific Team.
 The Team

 is subject to the direction and control of the Board of Directors.

 ARTICLE 8.
 AMENDMENTS

-Section 1.
-Members of the
+1. Members of the

 amendments shall be submitted to the Board of Directors for discussion.
 The